Characters of Final Fantasy VIII: Seifer Almasy

 During the introduction sequence, Seifer cuts Squall across the left side of his face with his gunblade, leaving a scar.
 Squall retaliates with a backhand slash that leaves Seifer with a mirrored scar.
 At the following field exam in Dollet, Seifer acts independently from his teammates Squall and Zell, abandoning them; consequently, he fails and is not promoted to SeeD.
-Spurred by dreams of a brighter future, he defects to Sorceress Edea so he could be her "knight".
+Spurred by dreams of a brighter future, he defects to Sorceress Edea to be her "knight".
 From his point of view, Squall and the others are "evil" and he recognizes himself as a hero.
-As Seifer is brainwashed by the sorceress, he alienates himself from his friends.
+After she brainwashes him, he alienates himself from his friends.
 Eventually, Fujin and Raijin abandon him and he is defeated shortly afterward.
 Following Edea's defeat, the party confronts Seifer one last time as he now serves Ultimecia, and either they or Gilgamesh defeat him.
 Seifer escapes, kidnapping Rinoa and bringing her to Adel.
 At the end of the game, Seifer is seen fishing and having fun with Fujin and Raijin.

-Nomura had originally intended Seifer not only as Squall's rival, but also as part of the love triangle between him, Squall, and Rinoa.
-Although this concept was shelved in the final script, Seifer remains Squall's rival and his appearance was designed to contrast with Squall's.
-They have equivalent but mirrored scars on their faces and their jackets are of opposing color and length.
-Both characters use gunblades; Squall's gunblade is larger and requires two hands, while Seifer's gunblade is lighter and can be wielded with one hand.
-A younger version of Seifer makes an appearance in Kingdom Hearts II as a member of the Twilight Town Disciplinary Committee with Fujin and Raijin.
-Seifer in the virtual Twilight Town is a rival of the main character, Roxas, and at one point mentions that he does not wish to cooperate with destiny.
-He is voiced by Takehito Koyasu and Will Friedle in the Japanese and English versions, respectively.
-He is also featured in the rhythm game Theatrhythm Final Fantasy as a sub-character representing Final Fantasy VIII.
+Nomura had originally intended Seifer to be not only Squall's rival, but also part of the love triangle between him, Squall, and Rinoa.
+Although this concept was scrapped in the final script, Seifer remains Squall's rival, with his appearance being designed to contrast with his.
+They have equivalent but mirrored scars on their faces and their jackets are of opposing colors and lengths.
+Both wield gunblades, but Squall's gunblade is larger and requires two hands, while Seifer's gunblade is lighter and can be wielded with one hand.
+A younger version of Seifer appears in Kingdom Hearts II as a member of the Twilight Town Disciplinary Committee alongside Fujin and Raijin.
+Seifer's counterpart in the virtual Twilight Town is a rival of Roxas, and at one point mentions that he does not wish to cooperate with destiny.
+He is voiced by Takehito Koyasu in Japanese and Will Friedle in English.
+He is also featured in Theatrhythm Final Fantasy as a sub-character representing Final Fantasy VIII.

-The book "Converging Traditions in the Digital Moving Image: Architectures of Illusion, Images of Truth" discusses that while Seifer is seen as a show-off and a troublemaker, protagonist Squall Leonhart identifies with him.
+The book Converging Traditions in the Digital Moving Image: Architectures of Illusion, Images of Truth discusses that while Seifer is seen as a show-off and a troublemaker, Squall identifies with him regardless.
 IGN listed Seifer as the 91st best video game villain, stating that he makes for a great rival due to the similarities between him and Squall.